mrvisco/09-HTML_and_CSS/README.md

-Mark Visco Homework assignment

-HTML and CSS
+# Assignment - Web Visualization Dashboard (Latitude)

 Please click on the following link and you will be brought to the homework web page.
 You can also access this webpage from other devices.

  https://mrvisco.github.io/htmlcss/

-Assignment - Web Visualization Dashboard (Latitude)

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.